content-left-bg.png

 The decision maker (HR delegate) must:

-- if no conflict of interest exists, review the selection documentation and be satisfied the proposed appointee is the most meritorious and, where applicable the selection process complies with the Public Service Act 2008 and the Recruitment and Selection Directive (12/20)
+• review the selection documentation and be satisfied the proposed appointee is the eligible person best suited to the position and, where applicable the selection process complies with the Public Sector Act 2022 and the Recruitment and Selection Directive (07/23)

 6. Appointment and gazetting an appointment from a recruitment and selection process

-- Make an offer of appointment to the successful candidate; however, where a blue card or exemption card is required for the role, a current blue card or exemption card must be verified and validated before an offer of employment can be made,
+• Make an offer of appointment to the successful applicant; however, where a blue card or exemption card is required for the role, a current blue card or exemption card must be verified and validated before an offer of employment can be made,

-- Where applicable instigate a criminal history check (as per the Criminal history check procedure) of the approved candidate for appointment, and,
+• Where applicable, instigate a criminal history check of the approved applicant for appointment, and,

 Commencement salary:

-- The commencing salary will usually be the first pay point of the classification level.
-However, the successful applicant may be appointed to any pay point within a classification level based on recognition of skills, knowledge and abilities (excluding employees covered by the Teaching in State Education Award - State 2016, SO and SES roles).
+• The commencing salary will usually be the first pay point of the classification level.
+However, the successful applicant may be appointed to any pay point within a classification level based on recognition of skills, knowledge and abilities (excluding Senior Officer and Senior Executive Services roles).

-- For SES profile roles, the chief executive will determine the package point within the work value range for the role that the SES officer will receive, as outlined in the Senior Executive Service - Employment Conditions Directive (03/21).
+• For SES profile roles, the chief executive will determine the package point within the work value range for the role that the SES officer will receive, as outlined in the Senior executive service - employment conditions Directive (09/23).
 Unless exceptional circumstances apply, the SES officer will receive remuneration at the minimum package point on initial appointment.
-Exceptional circumstances will require support of the Commission Chief Executive (of the Public Service Commission) for remuneration above the minimum package point.
+Exceptional circumstances will require support of the Commission Chief Executive (of the Public Sector Commission) for remuneration above the minimum package point.

-- Where the successful candidate is a Queensland Government employee, reappointed within 12 months of cessation of employment, they may have their previous service counted for the purpose of pay point (recognition of service will be considered in accordance with the Recognition of Previous Service Directive (12/18)).
+• Where the successful applicant is a Queensland Government employee, reappointed within 12 months of cessation of employment, they may have their previous service counted for the purpose of pay point (recognition of service will be considered in accordance with the Recognition of Previous Service Directive (12/18)).

-- Where the successful candidate is a permanent Queensland Government employee and is being appointed to temporarily relieve in a higher level position, the commencing salary will be the first pay point of the 'higher classification level', as outlined in the Higher Duties Directive (04/20).
+• Where the successful applicant is a permanent Queensland Government employee and is being appointed to under the provisions of a Higher Duties appointment, the commencing salary will be the first pay point of the 'higher classification level', as outlined in the Higher Duties Directive (16/24).

-For advertised positions, the hiring manager must advise HR Branch of the outcome:
+For advertised positions, the panel chair must advise HR Branch of the outcome:

-The Recruitment Services Unit and Talent Unit (HR Branch), in consultation with the hiring manager, must gazette the following appointments within one month of the appointment decision:
+The HR Branch, in consultation with the panel chair, must gazette the following appointments within one month of the appointment decision:

-- promotions of tenured public service officers from an advertised vacancy
+• promotions of tenured public sector employees from an advertised vacancy

-- promotions of tenured public service officers arising from the use of the recurring vacancy provision.
+• promotions of tenured public sector employees arising from the use of the recurring vacancy provision.

 For further information about the appointment process, including letters of appointment, contact HR Branch.